gamesbook/protograf/docs/source/basic_concepts.rst

-If you want to make changes to the design, then you add to, delete, or change, the instructions in your script and use Python to process it again to create the updated version.
+If you want to make changes to the design, then you add to, delete, or change, the instructions in your script and use Python to process it again to create an updated version.

 .. _script-concept: